 You’re looking for two things:

-– The important things case studies say like facts, stats or general information that is important to the article (you don’t necessarily need to quote them as saying these)
+– The important things case studies say like facts, stats or general information that is important to the article.
+But you don’t necessarily need to quote them as saying these.

-This is the template that I use for all my feature articles.
+Below is the template I use for all my feature articles.

 On the right hand side of a blank A4 sheet of paper, I have a list of ideas that pop up while I’m planning and brainstorming.

 Then I write down each of the interviewees’ names and dot points about what they bring to the article.

 Then I spend some time working out how I’m going to link each of those case studies.

 I ask myself what is going to be the transition from one para to the next.